 Texas NORML holds regular Activist Trainings.
-For 2015-17 we joined forces with our coalition, Texans for Responsible Marijuana Policy to expand our Trainings.
+We recently joined forces with our coalition, Texans for Responsible Marijuana Policy to expand our Trainings.
 We put on 16 Regional Advocacy Trainings across the state w continually updated curriculum that kept it relevant to the point in the process we were in.

-You can view photos of our 2017 Capitol Activist Training Day here or watch the video.
+You can view photos of our 2019 Capitol Activist Training Day HERE.
+Watch the live-stream video HERE.